loomio/loomio-docs/en/src/policy/security/index.md

 **LOOMIO.EU**

-loomio.eu is a service running on Amazon Web Services (AWS) datacenters in Amsterdam.
+loomio.eu is a service running in DigitalOcean's Amsterdam datacenter.

 ### Private host and Self-host Services